great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 ```python name="tests/integration/docusaurus/deployment_patterns/gcp_deployment_patterns_file_bigquery.py save_expectation_suite"
 ```

-For more details on how to configure the BatchRequest, as well as an example of how you can load data by specifying a table name, please refer to [How to connect to a BigQuery database](/docs/0.15.50/guides/connecting_to_your_data/database/bigquery)
+To configure the BatchRequest and learn how you can load data by specifying a table name, see [How to connect to a BigQuery database](/docs/0.15.50/guides/connecting_to_your_data/database/bigquery)

 </TabItem>
 </Tabs>